vpenando/vpenando.github.io/articles/en/wip/explicit_typing_python.md

 foo = "Foo"  # now, 'foo' is a string print_value(foo)
 ```
-You don't have to specify `foo`'s type: Python will determine it by itself.
+You don't have to write `foo`'s type: Python will determine it by itself.
 But, since Python 3.5, there is a way to explicitly specify types that are expected by functions and methods (like the `print_value` function seen above).

 ---